mastodon/mastodon-ios/Documentation/Setup.md

 The CocoaPods-Key plugin will request the push notification endpoint.
 You can fufill the empty string and set it later.
 To setup the push notification.
 Please check section `Push Notification` below.

 The app requires the `App Group` capability.
 To make sure it works for your developer membership.
-Please check [AppSecret.swift](../AppShared/AppSecret.swift) file and set another unique `groupID` and update `App Group` settings.
+Please check [AppSecret.swift](../AppShared/AppSecret.swift) and [AppName.swift](../MastodonSDK/Sources/MastodonCommon/AppName.swift) file and set another unique `groupID` and update `App Group` settings.

 #### Push Notification (Optional)
 The app is compatible with [toot-relay](https://github.com/DagAgren/toot-relay) APNs.
 You can set your push notification endpoint via Cocoapod-Keys.
 There are two endpoints: